-All contents copyright © 2014 by M.L.
+All contents copyright 2014-2019 by M.L.
 Wilson.
 All rights reserved.
 No part of this document or the related files may be reproduced or transmitted in any form, by any means (electronic, photocopying, recording, or otherwise) without the prior written permission of the publisher.

 * * *Last week, Washington State Governor Jay Inslee issued a moratorium on capital punishment saying.
-“There are too many doubts and too many flaws raised by its application.”
-Inslee concluded the death penalty was inconsistently applied.
-He further stated, “Equal justice under the law is the state’s primary responsibility.
-And in death penalty cases, I'm not convinced that equal justice is being served.”
+There are too many doubts and too many flaws raised by its application.
+Inslee concluded that the death penalty was inconsistently applied.
+He further stated that Equal justice under the law is the states primary responsibility. as such, in death penalty cases, I'm not convinced that equal justice is being served.

 The three aforementioned Democratic Governors who have stated very publicly a host of moral and Constitutional reason for suspending the death penalty in their respective states all hold to the view that there is absolutely no problem with abortion.
 (Cue the groans from the reading audience.
 Abortion??
 Again??
 Give me a break!)
 Ah so you say, but wait.
 I do have an interesting point to make here and one which you may not be expecting.

-I feel it necessary at this juncture to clarify certain parameters with regard to killing before we go further.
+I feel it necessary at this juncture to clarify specific parameters concerning killing before we go further.
 The act of war is a commentary all its own and I have long contemplated how I would like to write on the subject.
-War is sometimes inevitable and in war, people die.
+War is sometimes inevitable, and in war, people die.
 I am not going to address that in this commentary.
 Suffice to say, I would very much like to see us as the human race progress beyond the need for war, but as long as ego and pride reign in the human heart, such will remain an impossibility.

 I will now digress for a moment for an editorial comment.
 Please don't get sidetracked because I didn't use the politically correct buzzwords of anti-choice or pro-choice; these are manifest misnomers since from a medical standpoint a pregnant woman is carrying a separate, distinct being within her.
-Unless and until that being can be consulted as to their wishes respecting their lives, there is no “choice” argument to be made here.
+Unless and until that being can be consulted as to their wishes respecting their lives, there is no choice argument to be made here.
 We are talking about abortion.
 If you are for it, embrace the terminology.

-But what of my friends on the other side of the political and ideological aisle; what of my Christian brothers and sisters who have absolutely no problem strapping a human being to a chair, a post, a medical gurney and taking their life?
+However, what of my friends on the other side of the political and ideological aisle; what of my Christian brothers and sisters who have absolutely no problem strapping a human being to a chair, a post, a medical gurney and taking their life?
 Are these people not engaging in the same level of cognitive dissidence they accuse the other side of possessing?
 Here is where the argument gets interesting, but sadly completely misses the central point of a pro-life stance.

 The cost to the state in appeals and housing of an inmate on death row is astronomical.
 When the typical length of time on death row is fifteen years, the dollars add up rather quickly.
 In the end, the execution is carried out with very little in actual return for the dollars spent.
-For an inmate securely locked away on death row, how is society made any safer by then killing them?
+For an inmate securely locked away on death row, how is a society made any safer by then killing them?
 As a point of practical reality, it is not.
 As a point of law, I am not qualified to answer.
-I realize that a sentence must be carried out as imposed by a court of law, but we as a people have to begin looking at whether or not the imposition of certain types of sentences are not only wasteful from a fiscal standpoint, but harmful to society as a whole.
+I realize that a sentence must be carried out as imposed by a court of law, but we as a people have to begin looking at whether or not the imposition of certain types of sentences are not only wasteful from a fiscal standpoint but harmful to society as a whole.
 Let me explain:

 When we glorify the institutional killing of another human being, what message do we send to our youth?
 I can only speak to my personal experience on this subject, but I have been against the death penalty for as long as I can remember.
-I would say that the most formative teachings I had on the subject were watching the documentary series, “The World At War” from the 1970s.
+I would say that the most formative teachings I had on the subject were watching the documentary series, The World At War from the 1970s.
 Watching the bulldozers push piles of bodies into open pit graves while Lawrence Olivier somberly intoned the brutality of the Nazis made me physically ill.
 I was perhaps ten years old at the time.
-Asking my father, who had been in Germany right after Berlin fell why these people were killed, his answer was that they were executed by the Nazi government.
-The word execution was firmly burned into my brain in a negative way.
-A country could actually execute its populous and call it something good.
+Asking my father, who had been in Germany right after Berlin fell why these people were killed.
+He explained that the Nazi government executed them.
+The word execution was negatively burned into my brain.
+A country could execute its populous and call it something good.

-But surely this wasn't something I as a citizen of the United States would have to worry about; our country wouldn't execute its own citizens so impersonally, would it?
-Well in the mid 1970s, executions had been suspended by the Supreme Court in 1972 via the decision Furman v.
-Georgia whereupon the Supreme Court found the death penalty being imposed in an unconstitutional manner, violating the Eighth Amendment grounds of cruel and unusual punishment.
-(As a point of irony, this same court ruled that a woman's privacy rights implied under the 1st, 4th, 9th and 14th Amendments granted her the ability to abort her unborn child just 12 months later.
+However, surely this wasn't something I as a citizen of the United States would have to worry about; our country wouldn't execute its own citizens so impersonally, would it?
+Well in the mid-1970s, executions had been suspended by the Supreme Court in 1972 via the decision Furman v.
+Georgia whereupon the Supreme Court found the death penalty being imposed unconstitutionally, violating the Eighth Amendment grounds of cruel and unusual punishment.
+(As a point of irony, this same court ruled that a woman's privacy rights implied under the 1st, 4th, 9th, and 14th Amendments granted her the ability to abort her unborn child just 12 months later.
 More on that later.)
-Then I saw a made for television movie called, “The Execution of Private Slovik” starring Martin Sheen.
-I was just eleven years old at the time and I haven't been able to watch the movie since, such was the impact it had on me.
+Then I saw a made for television movie called, The Execution of Private Slovik starring Martin Sheen.
+I was just eleven years old at the time, and I haven't been able to watch the movie since such was the impact it had on me.